haveno-dex/haveno-docs/docs/users/connectivity/tor-overview.md

 Haveno will use the control port to create a dynamic onion service in your application folder.
 This mode supports [basic configuration](./basic-tor.md) only.

+If your control port requires authentication, or Tor runs on another host, set the matching flags:

+- `--torControlHost` — host running Tor (default `127.0.0.1`).
+- `--torControlPassword` — plaintext password for a control port protected with `HashedControlPassword` (generate the torrc hash with `tor --hash-password <password>`).
+- `--torControlCookieFile` + `--torControlUseSafeCookieAuth` — cookie file for a control port using `CookieAuthentication`.

 !!!
 Info "Note"
     Do not modify the internal `torrc` file inside the /xmr_mainnet/tor/ subdirectory.
 That file is used internally by Haveno and will be overwritten on every application startup.